Decision wait times

 View the Choosing a Decision Review Options page for more information on choices available to Veterans under the AMA.

-As you can see below, the Board’s projections for how quickly AMA cases will be decided stems directly from the choices that Veterans and their representatives decided were best for their individual circumstances.
+The Board’s projections for how quickly AMA cases will be decided stems directly from the choices that Veterans and their representatives determined were best for their individual circumstances.

 If a Veteran or appellant wants to request a hearing, there are several different hearing types available:

 - Virtual Tele-hearing: You can attend the hearing from anywhere with a Wi-Fi connection using any internet-connected device, such as a cell phone, tablet, or computer.
 You and your representative can attend virtually from separate locations.
 No travel is needed.

 - Videoconference Hearing: You will travel to a VA regional office (RO) for a video hearing with a VLJ.
 The RO facility will connect you to a video and audio feed to a Board VLJ.
 Videoconference hearings are open depending on the status of the RO, but due to the COVID-19 pandemic, RO’s are still only able to accommodate a limited number of Veterans to make sure everyone is socially distant and safe.